Petra Kvitová: 2022: Early struggles, out of top 30 and resurgence

 Kvitová returned from a month's break in October, firstly on home soil at the Ostrava Open where she returned to the quarterfinals here, for the second year running, her fifth such result of the season, and 99th of her career, but suffered defeat in the hands of fellow Wimbledon champion Elena Rybakina.
-In her last tournament of the year, seeded 16th in her debut at the Guadalajara Open, she beat fellow leftie Bernarda Pera in her opener for the second time in three weeks before succumbing to fellow Grand Slam champion Bianca Andreescu from a set up in the next round.
-The result also meant that for the second consecutive season, in her final tournament of the year, Kvitová lost to a fellow Grand Slam champion, having beaten a fellow left-hander in the prior round.
-Kvitová subsequently recorded her best ranking of the season, also her year-end ranking, after the event, at world No. 16, effectively improving her ranking by more than half, dating back to summer earlier in the season.
-Amassing 27 wins out of 46 matches played, this season also marked the first time since 2010 where Kvitová recorded a season winning rate of less than 60%.
+In her last tournament of the year, seeded 16th in her debut at the Guadalajara Open, she bowed out in the second round to fellow Grand Slam champion Bianca Andreescu from a set up.
+The result also meant that for the third year in a row, in her last tournament of the season, Kvitová lost to a fellow Grand Slam champion.
+Nevertheless, Kvitová would go on to rise to her best ranking of the season, also her year-end ranking, at world No. 16, effectively improving her ranking by more than a half, dating back to summer earlier in the season.
+Amassing 27 wins out of 46 matches played, the 2022 season also marked the first time since 2010 where Kvitová recorded a season winning rate of less than 60%.